How does this medication work? What will it do for me?

 Long-term use: Long-term use of this medication may result in eye problems such as glaucoma, increased eye pressure, and cataracts.
 It may also result in problems with delayed healing and overgrowth of microorganisms (e.g., certain bacteria or fungi) that are not killed by the antibiotic.
 If you are using this medication for a prolonged period of time, your doctor should check your eye pressure regularly.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if neomycin - dexamethasone - polymyxin B passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between neomycin sulfate - dexamethasone - polymyxin B and any of the following: